Einstein's Theory of Relativity

 notice

-Dirac's mathematics is irrelevant and does not solve this problem.
+mathematics is irrelevant and does not solve this problem.

-Relativistic quantum mechanics introduces a relativistic correction due
+Relativistic quantum mechanics introduces a relativistic

-to the electron velocity with respect to the center of mass of the
+correction due to the electron velocity with respect to the

-atom.
-The change in electron mass brought by the relativistic
+center of mass of the atom.
+The change in electron mass brought

-potential originating from outside the proton-electron system.
-It is
+the gravitational potential originating from outside the

-not due to any internal velocity within the atom.
-The use of the
+within the atom.
+The use of the relativistic Dirac equation is

-relativistic Dirac equation is not related to calculating how the Bohr
+not related to calculating how the Bohr radius changes between

-and its value in the final gravitational potential.
+in the final gravitational potential.

 1.7

-- Experimental Measurements of Length Dilation in a Gravitational
+Experimental Measurements of Length Dilation in a

-Potential.
+Gravitational Potential.

 A